After Admission

 Degree Requirements at a Glance

-Your Arts & Science degree is comprised of a number of different components from program requirements to breadth requirements and more.
+Your Arts & Science degree is comprised of several different components from program requirements to breadth requirements and more.

 How to Read a Course Description in the Calendar